Battle of Newtown: Expedition and battle

-On August 26, 1779, Sullivan left Fort Sullivan, where the two columns of his army had converged, with an estimated 3200 well-armed troops.
+On August 26, 1779, Sullivan left Fort Sullivan, where the two columns of his army had converged, with an estimated 3,200 well-armed troops.
 They marched slowly up the Chemung River with the intention of destroying the towns and crops of the Six Nations in central New York.
-Mid-morning on Sunday, August 29, about ten miles upriver from Fort Sullivan, the advance guard, three companies of riflemen formerly with the Provisional Rifle Corps of Col. Daniel Morgan, drew close to Butler's position.
+On the morning of Sunday, August 29, about ten miles upriver from Fort Sullivan, the advance guard, three companies of riflemen formerly with the Provisional Rifle Corps of Colonel Daniel Morgan, drew close to Butler's position.
 Suspecting an ambush, they halted and scouted the area.
-Between eleven and eleven-thirty they discovered the hidden breastwork and immediately notified Brigadier General Edward Hand.
+They discovered the hidden breastwork and immediately notified Brigadier General Edward Hand.
 Hand dispatched his light infantry to take up firing positions behind the bank of Baldwin Creek.
 The defenders made several unsuccessful attempts at luring the Continentals into an ambush.
 As the extended army continued to arrive and assemble, Sullivan called a council of war with his brigade commanders.
 Together they devised a plan of attack.

-The 1st New Jersey Regiment, commanded by Colonel Matthias Ogden, was detached from Brigadier General William Maxwell's New Jersey Brigade and sent west along the Chemung River to execute a flanking maneuver on Major Butler's forces.
-Similarly, the New York Brigade of Brigadier General James Clinton and the New Hampshire Brigade of Brigadier General Enoch Poor were dispatched together eastward, along a circuitous route through Hoffman Hollow, with the mission of approaching the hill's eastern flank and then facing left in preparation for a full ahead assault upon the enemy.
-Meanwhile, the unified forces of Sullivan's Pennsylvania and New Jersey brigades remained behind at the ready, bolstered by a provisional regiment composed of all the light infantry companies in the expedition.
-At the end of the first hour, the artillery of six three pounders, two howitzers, and a cohorn posted on a rise near the road, would open fire on the breastwork.
-These guns would signal General Hand to feint an attack upon the center of the horseshoe, at which time the brigades to the east would swing inward, assault the summit of the hill and turn their attack to the left and rear of the breastwork.
+The 1st New Jersey Regiment, commanded by Colonel Matthias Ogden, was detached from Brigadier General William Maxwell's New Jersey Brigade and sent west along the Chemung River to a position on Major Butler's right flank.
+Similarly, the New York Brigade of Brigadier General James Clinton and the New Hampshire Brigade of Brigadier General Enoch Poor were dispatched together eastward, along a circuitous route through Hoffman Hollow, with the mission of approaching the hill's northeastern flank.
+At the end of the first hour, the artillery of six three-pounders, two howitzers, and a coehorn posted on a rise near the path, would open fire on the breastwork.
+The guns would signal Hand to feint an attack upon the center of the horseshoe, at which time the brigades to the northeast would climb the hill and pivot left to attack the rear of the breastwork.
 When the guns of Poor's and Clinton's attack were heard by Hand, his brigade would storm the works, supported by Maxwell's brigade, putting the defenders in a crossfire.